Frequently Asked Questions

 Expand the following sections to find answers to you admissions-related topics and questions.

-ISE does not have a minimum GRE score for admission, but GRE scores must be submitted.
-Average scores for admitted students for Fall2019 were Verbal: 155; Quantitative: 167; Analytical Writing: 3.6.
+GRE scores are not required for MS applicants, though they are highly recommended.
+GRE scores are required for PhD applicants.
+We do not have a minimum GRE score for admission.
+Average scores for admitted students for Fall 2019 were Verbal: 155; Quantitative: 167; Analytical Writing: 3.6.

 Students who do not wish to continue past the M.S. for a Ph.D. are admitted to the non-thesis option.
 Keep in mind that this is not an absolute.
 Students may declare thesis or non-thesis during the first semester of their program.